Finding The Best Folding Camping Chair For You

 A Closer Look At Each Chair

 First out is the TravelChair Slacker.
-It’s more of a backpacker/hiking chair but sometimes I use it in and outside the RV and it made the list due to the ease of use and lightweight style.
+It’s more of a backpacker/hiking chair but sometimes I use it in and outside the RV.
+It made the list because of how easy it is to use and lightweight style.

 I used to go on hikes and every time we would take a break I would ask my wife, why don’t we have small folding chairs we can put on our backpacks?
-Well, my wife got tired of hearing me whining and bought us two of these.
+My wife got tired of hearing me whine and bought us two of these.
 I’ve had it for about two years and it has held up great with regular use.

 The stool supports up to 275 pounds, so it’s a good choice for bigger people.
 What’s neat is that the seat height is more than 17 inches, which you wouldn’t expect from such a compact folding stool.